thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Alright, now that we know what we want to build, let's get our hands dirty with some Angular 2 code.
+Alright, now that we know what we want to build, let's get our hands dirty with some Angular code.

 ## Building the components

 We start off by implementing a rather static version of the `<tabs>` element.
-If you've read our article on [building a zippy component in Angular 2](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html), you know that we need the `@Component()` decorator to tell Angular what the selector and template for our component should be.
+If you've read our article on [building a zippy component in Angular](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html), you know that we need the `@Component()` decorator to tell Angular what the selector and template for our component should be.

 {% highlight js %}